Fritz Berend: Early life and education

-Born in Hanover during the Gründerzeit of the German Empire as scion of a Jewish scholarly family, son of a lawyer and notary and later Privy Councillor of Justice Emil Berend (1846–1920) and his second wife Leonore, née Cohen, Behren grew up in Hannover with three half siblings, including the later literary scholar Eduard Berend (1883–1972).
+Born in Hanover during the Gründerzeit of the German Empire as scion of a Jewish scholarly family, son of a lawyer and notary and later Privy Councillor of Justice Emil Berend (1846–1920) and his second wife Leonore, née Cohen, Behren grew up in Hanover with three half siblings, including the later literary scholar Eduard Berend (1883–1972).
 He took his Abitur at the Schillergymnasium there, studied law from 1907, initially for two semesters, but then moved to Munich to the Ludwig-Maximilians-Universität München, where he studied musicology, philosophy and art history under Heinrich Wölfflin, Theodor Lipps and Theodor Kroyer.
-Under Adolf Sandberger, Berend completed his doctorate in Munich in 1913.
-(Note: Notwithstanding this, the German National Library states the year 1915 as that of Berends' philosophical dissertation at the University of Munich.)
+Under Adolf Sandberger, Berend completed his doctorate at the Ludwig-Maximilians-Universität München in 1913.
+(Note: Notwithstanding this, the German National Library states the year 1915 as that of Berends' philosophical dissertation at the Ludwig-Maximilians-Universität München.)
 The title was Nicolaus Adam Strungk 1640–1700.
 Sein Leben und seine Werke mit Beiträgen zur Geschichte der Musik und des Theaters in Celle, Hannover, Leipzig.

 Meanwhile Berend had already received practical music lessons from Emil Blume for violoncello and Heinrich Lutter for piano, and had taken further practical lessons at the Hochschule für Musik und Theater München with August Schmidt-Lindner, Friedrich Klose and Felix Mottl.